JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 and look through the
 [ODE tutorial of the DifferentialEquations.jl documentation](http://docs.juliadiffeq.org/latest/tutorials/ode_example.html).
-The idea is that you define an `ODEProblem` via a derivative equation `u'=f(u,p,t)`, and provide an initial condition `u0`, and a timespan `tspan` to solve over , and specify the parameters `p`.
+The idea is that you define an `ODEProblem` via a derivative equation `u'=f(u,p,t)`, and provide an initial condition `u0`, and a timespan `tspan` to solve over, and specify the parameters `p`.

 For example, the